Israel alleges journalist held hostages in Gaza, without providing evidence | KRDO

 More than 70 hostages held in Gaza since Hamas’ deadly surprise attack on October 7 are believed to be alive.
 Intensive negotiations over a ceasefire and a deal to swap hostages for Palestinian prisoners have stalled recently following months of talks.

-Hostage rescues are rare: Saturday’s IDF raid marks only the third such successful operation.
+Hostage freeing operations are extremely rare.
 More than 100 hostages were freed under a temporary truce last year, while Israel has rescued seven hostages by military means.

+However, Saturday’s operation shows such operations are still possible and may encourage further efforts from the Israeli military, given a major goal of Israel’s Gaza offensive is to rescue the remaining hostages.

+In a video address following the operation, IDF spokesperson Rear Adm.
+Daniel Hagari commended Israeli special forces for successfully rescuing the four hostages, and said the military would not lose sight of those still held by Hamas.
+“We will not stop fighting for their freedom,” he said.

 The-CNN-Wire